-Day 67 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 67 of a Year Long Road Trip Along America’s Scenic Byways

-Our first morning walk was along the shores of Chatuge Lake.
-I just couldn’t help but stop as it looked so spiritual with the low hanging clouds in the mountains and the colloid rising from the surface.
+In the meantime, however, we completed our first morning walk along the shores of Chatuge Lake.
+I just couldn’t help but stop as it looked so spiritual with the low hanging clouds and the colloid rising from the surface.
 If only the power line didn’t dissect the cloud in my picture.

 Moccasin Creek State Park

-The walk was quite pleasant until we attempted to find a geocache above the falls where the terrain, covered in dead leaves, turned quite steep.
-Given I was alone on slick turf with a 50 foot drop below me and my phone was providing sporadic readings, I decided I’d try another cache location at Popcorn Overlook.
+The walk was quite pleasant until we attempted to find a geocache above the falls.
+The terrain, covered in dead leaves, turned quite steep.
+Given I was alone on slick turf with a 50 foot drop and a phone with sporadic geocache readings, I tried for cache at my next location, Popcorn Overlook.

 Popcorn Overlook, part of the Chattahoochee National Forest, was just off the highway.
-I’m not quite sure how it got its name…interesting though.
-I found the magnetic cache and decided I’d bring it back to VANilla to sign the log otherwise I would have been standing in a rather conspicuous location.
-Dang it…a family of at least six, mostly adults, popped out of their van and began posing for photos.
+I’m not sure how it got its name, but I’d sure like to know!
+I found the magnetic cache and took it back to VANilla to sign the log as I was standing in a rather conspicuous location.
+Dang it!
+A family of at least six, mostly adults, popped out of their van and posed for photos.
 I was going to have to wait or come up with a stealthy move to replace the container.
 They looked like they were going to be a while, so I drove toward the exit, acted like I was taking a CLOSE UP picture of the sign, and quickly slipped it in to its rightful place.

 Tallulah Gorge State Park

-We continued on to Tallulah Gorge State Park which was well worth the $5 “parking fee” that all the Georgia state parks charge.
+From Popcorn Overlook, we continued through the North Georgia Highlans to Tallulah Gorge State Park.
+This park is well worth the $5 “parking fee” that all the Georgia state parks charge.
 All the overlooks to the falls and gorge are breathtaking.
-In addition, the park includes several miles of not very well marked trails (I suggest taking a map with you) and a couple of geocaches!
+In addition, the park includes several miles of poorly marked trails (I suggest taking a map with you) and a couple of geocaches!
 Scout, Petey, and I made an afternoon out of it.

 Toccoa Falls College

-My last stop before finding a Walmart that must back up to a motor cross facility was at Toccoa Falls College, a bible school.
-The College charges $1 to see the 180 foot spray of water fall to the pool below.
+Our last stop in the North Georgia Highlands, before finding a Walmart that must back up to a motor cross facility, was at Toccoa Falls College, a bible school.
+The College charges $1 to see the 180 foot waterfall that sprays into the pool below.
 The area was quite tranquil.
 It’s hard to believe a flood of water surged over the cliff upon the failure of the Kelly Barnes Dam in 1977 killing 39 people.
-What a tragedy.
+What a tragedy!

-What isn’t tranquil is the Walmart parking lot.
-All I hear is constant revving and shifting of gears as motor cycles make their way in a circle as far as I can tell.
-I think it will be a Nyquil night!
+What wasn’t tranquil was the Walmart parking lot.
+The constant revving and shifting of gears as motor cycles circling a track led to a Nyquil night!
 ETB